mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 1. Sun, Qianru, Yaoyao Liu, Tat-Seng Chua, and Bernt Schiele.
 "Meta-transfer learning for few-shot learning."
 In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pp. 403-412.
 2019.

 1. Ren, Mengye, Eleni Triantafillou, Sachin Ravi, Jake Snell, Kevin Swersky, Joshua B. Tenenbaum, Hugo Larochelle, and Richard S. Zemel.
 "Meta-learning for semi-supervised few-shot classification." arXiv preprint arXiv:1803.00676 (2018).
+  - Extension (??) of Prototypical networks
+    - Application scenario: partially labeled data, some classes are missing labeled section.
+  - Experiment with omniglot and MiniImagenet , tieredImageNet (new proposed data!)
+    - With and without distractor classes
+    - Three novel extension of prototypical network!
+      - (i) Prototypical net with soft k-Means
+      - (ii) Prototypical net with soft k-Means with a distractor cluster
+      - (iii) Prototypical net with soft k-Means and Masking

 1. 1.
 Finn, Chelsea, Pieter Abbeel, and Sergey Levine.
 "Model-agnostic meta-learning for fast adaptation of deep networks."
 In International Conference on Machine Learning, pp. 1126-1135.
 PMLR, 2017.
   - learning and adapting quickly